 Match Dimensions to How You Sit and Who Uses the Sofa

-The “best fit” isn’t one perfect number.
-It’s the best compromise between posture, lounging habits, and the range of bodies that use the couch.
+The best fit is not one perfect number.
+It is the best match for your posture, your habits, and the range of people who will use the sofa most.

 Seat depth: upright sitting vs. lounging

-If you mostly sit upright (talking, reading, watching TV), a very deep seat often forces one of two outcomes:
+If you mostly sit upright to talk, read, or watch TV, a very deep seat often leads to one of two bad outcomes:

 -